aetperf/Edsger/docs/source/api.md

 ### Integration with Algorithms

-All path algorithms (Dijkstra, BellmanFord, HyperpathGenerating) automatically use the GraphImporter system:
+All path algorithms (Dijkstra, BellmanFord, BFS, HyperpathGenerating) automatically use the GraphImporter system:

 ```python
 from edsger.path import Dijkstra